jacques/docs.npmjs.com/content/enterprise/running-on-aws.md

 title: Running on AWS
 -->

-# Running npm On-Site in AWS
+# Running npm Enterprise in AWS

-<a href="https://www.npmjs.com/npm/on-site" target="_blank">npm On-Site</a> allows you to run your own private npm registry and website behind the firewall, and it’s designed to run on several different infrastructures.
+<a href="https://www.npmjs.com/enterprise" target="_blank">npm Enterprise</a> allows you to run your own private npm registry and website behind the firewall, and it’s designed to run on several different infrastructures.
 One of the easiest ways to run it, which we test extensively, is using Amazon Web Services.

 In this article, we’ll show you exactly how to set this up.